dgroomes/dev-containers-playground/custom/README.md

 While the publicly maintained [DevContainers *features*][dev-containers-features] will get you started with a development container, you will find some gaps between what's available compared to the exact bespoke dev environment needs you have.
 Thankfully, the DevContainers spec makes it easy to write your own features and fill in the missing feature gaps.

 It boils down to some JSON and a custom `install.sh` shell script.
-This subproject demonstrates some custom features to get up and running with a Rust development environment that includes Nushell, which is my preferred shell.
+This subproject demonstrates some custom features to get up and running with a Rust development environment.

-In this example, I'm using [DevPod][devpod] instead of the DevContainers CLI because I'm finding that DevPod has clearer build output (colorized), less noise in the error messages (No Node.js stacktraces, but instead clear error messages), and is overall smoother and more featureful than the DevContainers CLI.
+In this example, I'm using [DevPod][devpod] instead of the DevContainers CLI because I'm finding that DevPod:

+* Has clearer build output (colorized)
+* Has less noise (fewer internal implementation details leaking out, like Node.js stracktraces)
+* Has error messages (DevContainers CLI seems to assume happy path only)
+* Is overall smoother and more featureful than the DevContainers CLI.

 ## Instructions